IMPORTANT NOTICE June 4, 2024

 Visitors are welcome to visit the following areas on Horsebarn Hill Road:

-• Barns and Facilities: Horse Unit I, Horsebarn Hill Arena, the Cattle Resource Unit (CRU), outdoor paddocks at Horse Unit 2 and Livestock Unit 1 and the Kellogg Dairy Center (KDC).
+• Barns and Facilities: Horse Unit I, Horsebarn Hill Arena, the outdoor paddocks at Horse Unit 2 and Livestock Unit 1.
 Please see below for hours for each unit.

 • UConn Dairy Bar: Many visitors wind down their visit by stopping off at the UConn Dairy Bar for an ice cream treat.
 If your group consists of 10 or more individuals it would be appreciated if you would contact the UConn Dairy Bar at (860) 486-2634 to specify the size of your group and the day you will be visiting.
 Visit www.dairybar.uconn.edu for hours.

-• Restrooms: Public restrooms are available at the Dairy Bar, the Kellogg Dairy Center and the Horsebarn Hill Arena.
+• Restrooms: Public restrooms are available at the Dairy Bar and the Horsebarn Hill Arena.

 • Picnic Tables: There are just a few picnic tables located along Horsebarn Hill for visitors to stop and rest during their visit.